On the growth of even $K$-groups of rings of integers in $p$-adic Lie extensions: Introduction

 \section{Introduction}

-Let $F$ be a number field.
-Iwasawa \cite{Iw59, Iw73} first proved a remarkable regularity on the variation of the Sylow $p$-subgroup of the class groups in the intermediate subfields of a $\Zp$-extension of $F$.
-Since then, this direction of study have been extended to more general $p$-adic Lie extensions (for instance, see \cite{CuoMo, Per, Lei, LiangL, LimUpper}).
+Iwasawa \cite{Iw59, Iw73} first proved a remarkable regularity on the variation of the Sylow $p$-subgroup of the class groups in the intermediate subfields of a $\Zp$-extension of a number field $F$.
 From an algebraic $K$-theoretical point of view, the class group is none other than the torsion subgroup of $K_0(\Op_F)$, where $\Op_F$ is the ring of integers of the number field $F$.
 It therefore seems natural to consider the analogous situation for the higher $K$-groups, considering that the higher $K$-groups $K_{m}(\Op_F)$ are known to encode important arithmetic information on the field $F$ (for instance, see \cite{Bo, C72, Gar, Kol, Sch, Sou, Wei05}).

-It is well-known that the odd $K$-groups are finitely generated, whose ranks have been calculated by Borel \cite{Bo}, and whose torsion subgroups are rather well understood (see \cite[Theorem 1 and references therein]{Wei05}).
-On the other hand, despite knowing that the even $K$-groups are finite (cf.\ \cite{Bo, Gar}), their orders remain a mystery in general.
-In \cite{C72}, Coates established an analogue of Iwasawa's result for the orders of Sylow $p$-subgroups of the $K_2$-groups of rings of integers in a cyclotomic $\Zp$-extension, and this was subsequently extended to higher even $K$-groups by Ji-Qin \cite{JQ} (also over a cyclotomic $\Zp$-extension.
-The goal of this paper is to study variants of the results of Coates and Ji-Qin over more general $p$-adic Lie extensions which do not contain the cyclotomic $\Zp$-extension.
+In this direction, Coates \cite{C72} established an analogue of Iwasawa's result for the orders of Sylow $p$-subgroups of the $K_2$-groups of rings of integers in a cyclotomic $\Zp$-extension, and this was subsequently extended to higher even $K$-groups by Ji-Qin \cite{JQ} (also over a cyclotomic $\Zp$-extension).